VanshMehta6/CineVerse/README.md

 You don’t need it to run the app—but if you want to scale:

-Add more titles
+ - Add more titles
-Refresh outdated metadata
+ - Refresh outdated metadata
-Expand into new regions
+ - Expand into new regions

 You can regenerate everything via the script (requires TMDB API key).

 # 🧰 Tech Stack
-HTML5 + CSS3 (Grid, Flexbox, variables)
+ - HTML5 + CSS3 (Grid, Flexbox, variables)
-Vanilla JavaScript (no frameworks, no overhead) LocalStorage (state persistence)
+ - Vanilla JavaScript (no frameworks, no overhead)
-TMDB (data source, build-time only)
+ - LocalStorage (state persistence)

-## 📜 License
+ - TMDB (data source, build-time only)

-For educational and personal use only.
+# 📜 License
 All content belongs to respective copyright holders and TMDB.